 Could I claim for medical negligence when making acid attack compensation claims?

-If you are considering making a compensation claim for medical negligence regarding your injuries from an acid attack, it is important to understand that when claiming for clinical negligence you would claim for the undue harm you’d suffered due to the negligence.
+Are you considering making a compensation claim for medical negligence regarding your injuries from an acid attack?
+It is important to understand that when claiming for clinical negligence, you would claim for the undue harm you’d suffered due to the negligence.
 You would not be claiming for the original acid attack injuries.
 You would need to prove that the negligent treatment you’d received had led your acid attack injuries to become worse than they would had negligence not been a factor.
-When you make claims for compensation like this, it would be wise to search for a solicitor that is authorised and regulated by the Solicitors Regulation Authority.
+When you make claims for compensation like this, it would be wise to search for a solicitor.
+You could look for one that is authorised and regulated by the Solicitors Regulation Authority.

 You could also look for one that has experience in pursuing medical negligence claims.
 The NHS paid out a significant amount of money in compensation, as you can see from the statistics below for 2020- 2021.